Wild turkey: Rio Grande wild turkey (Meleagris gallopavo intermedia)

-Merriam's wild turkey (M. g. merriami) (Nelson, 1900)
+Merriam's wild turkey (Meleagris gallopavo merriami)

-The Merriam's wild turkey ranges through the Rocky Mountains and the neighboring prairies of Wyoming, Montana and South Dakota, as well as much of the high mesa country of New Mexico, Arizona, southern Utah and The Navajo Nation, with number from 334,460 to 344,460 birds.
+The Merriam's wild turkey ranges through the Rocky Mountains and the neighboring prairies of Wyoming, Montana and South Dakota, as well as much of the high mesa country of New Mexico, Arizona, southern Utah and the Navajo Nation, with number from 334,460 to 344,460 birds.
 The subspecies has also been introduced into Oregon.
 The initial releases of Merriam's turkeys in 1961 resulted in establishing a remnant population of Merriam's turkeys along the east-slope of Mt.
 Hood and natural immigration of turkeys from Idaho has established Merriam's flocks along the eastern border of Oregon.
 Merriam's wild turkeys live in ponderosa pine and mountainous regions.
 The subspecies was named in 1900 in honor of Clinton Hart Merriam, the first chief of the U.S. Biological Survey.
 The tail and lower back feathers have white tips and purple and bronze reflections.

-Gould's wild turkey (M. g. mexicana) (Gould, 1856)
+Gould's wild turkey (Meleagris gallopavo mexicana)

 Native from the central valleys to the northern mountains of Mexico and the southernmost parts of Arizona and New Mexico.
 Gould's wild turkeys are heavily protected and regulated.
 The subspecies was first described in 1856.
 They exist in small numbers in the U.S. but are abundant in northwestern portions of Mexico.
 A small population has been established in southern Arizona.
 Gould's are the largest of the six subspecies.
 They have longer legs, larger feet, and longer tail feathers.
 The main colors of the body feathers are copper and greenish-gold.
 This subspecies is heavily protected owing to its skittish nature and threatened status.